fastai/docker-containers/README.md

 #### Tags

-These images have the following available tags:
+These following tags are available:

-- `latest`: the most current build
+- `latest`: the most current build.
+    > example: `docker pull fastdotai/fastai2:latest`

-- `version`: corresponds to the version of fastai2
+- `version`: corresponds to the version of fastai2 present when the container was built.
+    > example: `docker pull fastdotai/fastai2:0.0.22`

+- `YYYY-MM-DD`: corresponds to the date the container was built.
+    > example: `docker pull fastdotai/fasta2:2020-07-31`

+You can filter for the available tags by navigating to the Tags tab on the DockerHub page for either the [fastai2](https://hub.docker.com/repository/docker/fastdotai/fastai2/tags?page=1) or [fastai2-dev](https://hub.docker.com/repository/docker/fastdotai/fastai2-dev/tags?page=1) repos.

 #### Usage